Sunday, 2 November 2025

 for those familiar with Gretsch guitars

 The neck radius is 12" and C shaped, with medium jumbo frets.
-The necks on these Chinese made guitars have a great feel and my Chinese made 5420T guitar is no exception, my 5420 Anniversary Green 2 Tone is often a guitar I pick up at the end of the day just to play a few chords on or to try out song ideas, it plays easily, sounds nice acoustically and has a slick action.
+The necks on these Chinese made guitars have a great feel and my Chinese made 5420T guitar as a comparison is no exception, my 5420 Anniversary Green 2 Tone is often a guitar I pick up at the end of the day just to play a few chords on or to try out song ideas, it plays easily, sounds nice acoustically and has a slick action.
+Everything you want from it.

 The Filtertrons on the Synchromatic guitars are plain cover types

-The price point on the Electromatics with Filtertrons is roughly comparable with the Sychromatics of now.
+The price point on the Electromatics with Filtertrons from around the Factory Special era was £800 when they were done is roughly comparable with cost of the Sychromatics of now, so the new Sychromatics in comparison offer great value for money.

-I have seen these guitars played on the Gretsch official launch video and they do sound good.
+I have seen these new guitars played on the Gretsch official launch video and they do sound good.
 These guitars also feature a baseplate on the jack socket which offers a more rigid area for the jack and is something that the 140th Anniversary 6118 features.
-It also helps save the finish around the jack input socket from damage when inserting the jack plug.
+It also helps save the finish around the jack input socket from damage to the finish when inserting the jack plug.

 The Body diameter of the Synchromatic guitars is not quoted but I suspect they are around 16" wide tops on the Nashville and 17" on the Falcon based on visual comparison.
-(They have a 2.5" depth.)
-One guitar site quoted the Falcon Synchromatic as 17" but even Gretsch don't state the body width on their website, but it does appear to be slightly larger than the Nashville visually.
+(They both have a 2.5" depth.)
+One guitar site quoted the Falcon Synchromatic as 17" but even Gretsch don't state the body width on their website, but the Falcon does appear to be slightly larger than the Nashville visually side by side.

 The 24.6" scale length of the Nashville is true to the 6120 guitars, as is the Falcon guitar's 25.5" scale length to the original Falcon.